xixixao/shader-roy/README.md

 </td>
 <td>

-Math, geometric, common functions need to be called as methods
+Math, geometric and common functions need to be called as methods

 ```rust
 x.min(y)